 To add to the difficulty, drugs that are laced with fentanyl can be incredibly hard to distinguish from legitimate prescriptions, varying only slightly in color, size, and shape.
 It’s even harder for people who don’t know what these drugs look like to know what to look for.
 This means it’s never been more important to stay away from illegal drug use altogether, even if you think you know where they’re coming from.

 How Can I Tell If Drugs Contain Fentanyl?

 It’s virtually impossible to detect the presence of fentanyl in drugs by appearance.
 Fentanyl test kits have emerged to help curtail overdoses and keep users safe as they make their way toward treatment for substance use disorder.
 These kits are part of an overall strategy of harm reduction meant to reduce overdose deaths and give users the opportunity to seek detox, rehab, and recovery.
 Many states have resources to guide residents to safely use these kits for themselves and others.
 It’s important to realize that no amount of illegal drug use is safe, and there are many other factors besides the presence of fentanyl that can, and often do, lead to a fatal overdose.
 Do not make the mistake of thinking drugs are safe to use just because they don’t have fentanyl in them.

 What to Do During an Overdose?

-In order to know effectively respond when a friend or loved one overdose, it’s important to know the signs, which may include but are not limited to:
+In order to effectively respond when a friend or loved one who has overdosed, it’s important to know the signs, which may include but are not limited to: